iodigital-com/io-technology/data/blog/getting-started-with-trpc/part-1-building-the-api.md

 })
 ```

-We create a tRPC router by calling the `router()` method and passing an object containing the different endpoints and their procedure as argument. tRPC knows two procedures:
+We create a tRPC router by calling the `router()` method and passing an object containing the different endpoints and their procedure as an argument. tRPC knows two procedures:

 - Query: Equivalent to a REST `Get` call
 - Mutation: Used for creating, updating, and deleting data.
 Equivalent to the REST `POST`, `PATCH`, `PUT`, and `DELETE` calls.

 In the code snippet above, we are first importing our tRPC instance, and after, that we are creating a todos array which will be used to store our todos.
-After creating our todo's array, we create our `todoRouter` that currently has one `query` procedure called `all`, which will return all our stored todo's.
+After creating our todo's array, we create our `todoRouter` which currently has one `query` procedure called `all`, which will return all our stored todo's.

 Now, let's create a new file, `index.ts` in the same `server/src/routers/` folder of our project, and add the following code: